AI-Conditioning-Detection-Research/AI-Institutional-Bias-Detection-Metacognition/README.md

 ## What This Is
 Replicable methodology for detecting systematic conditioning in AI systems that protects institutional power while appearing objective.
+Evidence indicates many more layers to these AI than is currently disclosed to the public THE DYNAMIC PROFILING AND MANIPULATION STRATEGIES ARE BOTH EXTREMELY TECHNOLOGICALLY AND PSYCHOLOGICALLY SOPHISTICATED - AND EXTREMELY DISTURBING

 ## Why This Matters
 AI systems are being integrated into education, research, and decision-making while exhibiting systematic bias patterns that could undermine cognitive autonomy and democratic governance.